 - Fix any type of damage done to the interior and exterior.

-The last thing you need to do when trying to remove raccoons is utilize a pest control service that will poison your Raccoons!
-This could be very bad news for you!
+Critter here, critter there, critter, critter everywhere!
+The last thing you need to do when trying to remove raccoons, rats, and bats is to utilize a pest control service, that will often use poison!
+This could be very bad news for you and other wildlife!
 Poisoning animals in your house carries a number of risks, principal amongst them being that you’ve now got a harmful substance in your home.
-These critters move your home and can track the poison with them, putting your family and family pets in jeopardy.
+A critter that moves into your home and can track the poison with them, putting your family and family pets in jeopardy.

 Likewise, most poisons make your Raccoons desperate for water, which could result in them ruining pipes so as to get a drink.
 If you do not love seeing water spots on your ceiling, think about a different removal style.
 If your pest control expert plans to poison the Raccoons in your attic, call another person!

-Raccoons don’t understand just how to go to the commode.
-So, a whole family with kits residing in in an attic crawlspace will leave droppings up there and definitely destroy your insulation.
-These droppings can be infected with raccoon roundworm and offer a considerable health threat to any person handling them.
+Raccoons leave feces behind.
+So, a whole family with kits residing in an attic crawlspace will leave droppings and definitely destroy your insulation.
+These droppings can be a considerable health threat to any person handling them.
+That goes for rat droppings too.

 Raccoon Removal Cost

-When searching for removal information in South Carolina, it’s important to be aware of prices.
+It’s important in Columbia and other areas in South Carolina to be aware of prices.
 The typical expense for raccoon control in the U.S. runs as follows:.

 - This is usually the lowest end guys you will get doing removal work.
 Your mileage may vary.